adham-turki/AVL-tree-and-Queue/README.md

 # AVL-tree-and-Queue
 # Overview
 - The Electricity Records Management System is designed to efficiently manage electricity records records using AVL trees and queues.
-It provides functionalities to insert, delete, search, and update electricity  records, as well as generate reports based on various criteria.
+It provides functionalities to insert, delete, search, and update electricity  records, as well as generate reports for the data.

 # Features
 - AVL Tree Implementation: Utilizes AVL trees for efficient storage and retrieval of electricity records.